US STOCKS-Wall St slips after weak economic data

 Adding to the negative tone, economists cut their forecasts for U.S. economic growth in the second quarter and full year, and trimmed expectations for U.S. labor market gains.

-The reports follow weak retail sales and producer inflation data this week, suggesting the Federal Reserve will probably not raise interest rates anytime soon.
+The economy had slowed to a crawl in the first quarter, hit by weak oil prices, harsh weather and port disruptions.

+U.S. stocks opened slightly higher on Friday as a selloff in the global bond market eased after purchases by the European Central Bank.

-Seven of the 10 major S&P 500 sectors were higher, with the utilities index leading the gainers with a 0.8 percent rise.
-Financials were the biggest losers with a 0.6 percent decline.
+Five of the 10 major S&P 500 sectors were lower, with the financials index leading the losers with a 0.4 percent decline.
+Wells Fargo was the biggest drag on the index with a 1 percent fall.

+The stock market has been choppy in recent sessions, with the S&P 500 closing at a record-high on Thursday, while the Dow is 0.2 percent lower than its closing high set on March 2.

 The three major indexes were on track to close up for the week for the first time in three weeks.